dejbug/meteo-alarm/README.md

 ## 2024-06-11

-Naturally I'm thinking about delegating run-time things to the compile-time. to wit: extraction of the SVG path ids and vertices needs be done but once.
-Morover will I have to get rid of the `svgpathtools` dependency.
+Naturally I'm thinking about delegating run-time things to the compile-time.
+To wit: extraction of the SVG path ids and vertices needs be done but once.
+Moreover will I have to get rid of the [svgpathtools](https://pypi.org/project/svgpathtools/) dependency.
 Turns out I can do my polygon scaling with modelview matrix transformations in pure Kivy.
 (Alternatively, I could do some manual matrix arithmetics on a mesh itself.)
 Centering would then be doable by iterating on `mesh.vertices` instead.
 All this means that `svgpathtools` will be relegated to a dev-time dependency at worst.

 ## 2024-06-10